[amazon_auto_links id="280537"]

 3.5.
 Stay Hydrated

-Water is the key to staying hydrated.
-Drinking plenty of water will remove the side effect of antibiotics and is beneficial for the digestive system.
+Drinking plenty of water will remove the side effects of antibiotics and is beneficial for the digestive system.
 It helps to fight infections.

 4. What to Not Eat with Antibiotics for Healthy Gut Bacteria?

 When you consume antibiotics, it is necessary to absorb them to cure your bacterial infection.
-Preventing any side effects of what you eat with your antibiotics plays a crucial role, especially for your gut bacteria health.
+Preventing any side effects of what you eat with your antibiotics plays a crucial role, especially for your gut bacteria health5.
+Here are some of the meals you should avoid when you consume antibiotics to prevent any side effects.

 4.1.
 Acid Foods